tofof/tofof.com/content/pages/about.md

 Title: About
 Category: Personal
-Date: 3/1/2015
+Date: 9/12/2018
 Tags: Publications, UIUC, Bioinformatics

-I'm an aspiring bioinformaticist with a very wide range of other knowledge and interests.
-I graduated from [UIUC][_UIUC] with Honors in Computer Science.
-I have since become a homeowner of a uniquely appropriate fixer-upper which has kept me busy with renovations and improvements.
+I'm Brian James, an aspiring bioinformaticist with a very wide breadth of other knowledge and interests.
+I graduated with Honors from the [University of Illinois][_UIUC] in Computer Science.
+Several years ago, I became a homeowner of a uniquely appropriate fixer-upper which has kept me busy with renovations and improvements.

+My wife [Noelle James][_Noelle] is a behavioral geneticist.
+She is currently finishing her PhD in Neuroscience here at the U of I, after graduating from [Washington University in St. Louis][_WUSTL], where we met.

+My dog Kaylee is an adorable border collie / poodle hybrid.
+Even she's an intellectual.
+She uses a doorbell to go outside, has a vocabulary exceeding 150 words, and differentiates between conceptual categories like "something to chew" or "a tug toy".

 <header><h1>Publications</h1></header>
 >###Functional Characterization of Transcription Factor Motifs Using Cross-species Comparison across Large Evolutionary Distances###